-Returns the Region, if any, and a lower and upper bound on the distance the object will be placed along with any offset that should be added to the base.
+Returns the Region, if any, the offset that should be added to the base, and the PointInRegionDistribution itself.

 matchPolygonalField(heading, position)

 Match orientation yaw defined by a PolygonalVectorField at the given position.

 Matches the yaw attribute of orientations exactly equal to a PolygonalVectorField, or offset by a bounded disturbance.
 Returns a triple consisting of the matched field if any, together with lower/upper bounds on the disturbance.